An atom or a molecule with either a positive or negative charge i... | Study Prep in Pearson+

 1

-Understand the definitions of the given terms: An isotope refers to atoms of the same element with different numbers of neutrons; a compound is a substance formed from two or more elements chemically bonded; an element is a pure substance consisting of only one type of atom.
+Understand the definitions of the given terms: An element is a pure substance consisting of only one type of atom; a compound is a substance formed when two or more elements chemically combine; an isotope refers to atoms of the same element with different numbers of neutrons.

-Recall that an atom or molecule with a positive or negative charge means it has lost or gained electrons, resulting in an electrical charge.
+Recall that an atom or molecule with a positive or negative charge means it has lost or gained electrons, resulting in an imbalance between protons and electrons.

-Recognize that such charged species are called ions, where a positive charge indicates a cation and a negative charge indicates an anion.
+Recognize that such charged species are called ions, where a positive charge indicates a cation (loss of electrons) and a negative charge indicates an anion (gain of electrons).

 Therefore, the term that correctly describes an atom or molecule with a charge is 'ion'.